erigones/esdc-docs/user-guide/gui/datacenters/users.rst

 *UserAdmin*                     read-write (DC-bound users only)
 =============================== ================

-.. note:: In the upper right corner is a button labeled ``Show All``, which can be used to display all users, including users that do not have access to the current working virtual data center.
+.. note:: In the upper right corner is a button labeled :guilabel:`Show All`, which can be used to display all users, including users that do not have access to the current working virtual data center.

 .. seealso:: More information about user :ref:`roles and permissions <acl>`.